 Spinal stenosis is a condition where the spine becomes narrow in several areas and cause stressing the spinal cord.
-It causes muscle weakness in the back and spine and nerve pain.
+Generally, it causes muscle weakness in the back and spine and nerve pain.
 Wear and tear changes in the spine due to osteoarthritis usually cause spinal stenosis.

 Symptoms of spinal stenosis

-- Weakness of the hand, arm and foot or leg
+- At first, weakness of the hand, arm and foot or leg

 - Numbness and tingling sensation in the hand, arm, foot or leg